DoodleScheduling/neo4j-aura-controller/README.md

 ## Observe reconciliation

-Each resource reports various conditions in `.status.condtions` which will give the necessary insight about the current state of the resource.
+Each resource reports various conditions in `.status.conditions` which will give the necessary insight about the current state of the resource.

 ```yaml